 Both of these tools are very useful, and for slightly different reasons: Azure Cognitive Services gives straightforward access to machine learning, whereas Azure Machine Learning is aimed at a data scientist audience, and provides more flexibility in how these models are configured.
 Both Azure options gave very strong results with a much shorter workload than manually building models in code, and allowed me to focus on determining the context of the data.

-To learn more about how DSP can help you apply Machine Learning to make business-intelligent decisions, get in touch today using the form below.
+To learn more about how DSP-Explorer can help you apply Machine Learning to make business-intelligent decisions, get in touch today using the form below.
 Or check out our other recent blog posts on our work with Azure Machine Learning.